Three Ways to Help Your Adult Children Without Spoiling Them

 Your Millennial or Gen X children may be beyond this point, but still may be struggling to save for their own kid’s college.
 Even a few hundred bucks a month into a 529 plan for your grandkids is a huge help.

-2. Down payment on a home
+2. Help with a down payment on a home

-Home ownership in major metro markets has been put out of reach of many Millennials and most Gen Zers.
+Homeownership in major metro markets has been put out of reach of many Millennials and most Gen Zers.
 Demographic trends, shortage of supply and high interest rates are all working against them.

 If you study trends of income vs expenses over a typical lifespan (as I realize almost no one does), you’ll find things are tightest, and most likely to cross into the red, in the early years of having kids.
 You have all the one-time expenses: cribs, fancy strollers, car seats, etc. But the big one, the one that everyone complains about, is daycare.